 Apple may have seen these groups as a conservative-friendly vehicle for its messaging on the App Store issue, but making common cause with ALEC in particular comes with a lot of political baggage.
 The controversial right-wing group is a so-called model-bill factory known for pushing conservative and corporate-friendly bills nationwide, according to the Center for Media and Democracy, which has tracked ALEC-promoted measures to ban “sanctuary cities” for illegal immigrants, advance “stand your ground” gun rights, and promote climate change denialism.
 Tech companies like Facebook and Google have withdrawn from ALEC over the years as its activities have garnered media attention.
 Apple is not a reported member, but is evidently willing to link up with the group when its corporate interests are at stake.

-Interestingly, Goodman, the Apple lobbyist, pushed an ALEC letter in Georgia that was actually addressed to North Dakota lawmakers.
+Interestingly, Goodman, the Apple lobbyist, pushed an ALEC letter in Arizona that was actually addressed to North Dakota lawmakers.
 He explained that rather than wait for the group to send an Arizona-specific letter, he was sending the North Dakota version “given the similarities between the two bills.”
 His access to North Dakota communications highlights the multi-state nature of Apple’s lobbying blitz.

 Apple's full-court press got traction.
 During an exchange with David Hansson—co-founder of Basecamp, a fierce critic of Apple over the App Store fee issue—Arizona House Commerce Committee Chairman Jeff Weninger lamented that lobbyists had scared enough members of his panel off the bill that there was no way it would pass.
 On Feb.
 16, he released HB 2005 to the chamber's Appropriations Committee to give it another chance.